-Here we present the framework for working with human rights and gender based violence, such as United Nations resolutions, reports and examples of good practice.
-In response to persistent advocacy from civil society the UN Security Council has adopted different resolutions on “Women, Peace and Security” – Security Councils Resolution 1325 (2000); 1820 (2009); 1888 (2009); 1889 (2010) 1960 (2011) 2106 (2013); 2122 (2013) and 2242 (2015).
-The eight resolutions should be seen together under a single umbrella, as they comprise the Women, Peace and Security international policy framework.
+Here we present the framework for working with human rights and gender-based violence, such as United Nations resolutions, reports and examples of good practice.
+In response to persistent advocacy from civil society the UN Security Council has adopted different resolutions on “Women, Peace and Security” – Security Councils Resolution 1325 (2000); 1820 (2009); 1888 (2009); 1889 (2010) 1960 (2011) 2106 (2013); 2122 (2013), 2242 (2015) and 2467 (2019).
+The nine resolutions should be seen together under a single umbrella, as they comprise the Women, Peace and Security international policy framework.
 They guide work to promote and protect the rights of women in conflict and post-conflict situations.
 Additionally, as binding Security Council resolutions, they should be implemented by all Member States and relevant actors, including UN system entities and parties to conflict.

 Women, Peace and Security international policy framework – the resolutions

-UN Security Council Resolutions, with overview and insight to each of the eight resolutions, useful to check the “speak local” links.
+UN Security Council Resolutions, with overview and insight to each of the nine resolutions, useful to check the “speak local” links.

 UN-Resolution 1325 on Women, Peace and Security